Mohitoo6/Meesho-sales-analysis/README.md

 ### Project Summary: Meesho Sales Analysis

 **Objective:**
-To analyze sales and operational data from Meesho Forward Reports, focusing on customer order patterns, peak order times, and the distribution of product sales across regions and time periods.
+To analyze sales and operational data from Meesho Forward Reports, focusing on customer order patterns, peak order days, and the distribution of product sales across regions and time periods.
 The goal is to identify key insights for optimizing operations and enhancing sales strategies.

 ---

 **Approach:**
 1. **Data Cleaning and Preprocessing:**
    - Extracted and cleaned data from the Meesho Forward Reports database.
-   - Structured data to focus on key metrics like total orders, peak times, and regional sales distribution.
+   - Structured data to focus on key metrics like total orders, peak days, and regional sales distribution.

 2. **Exploratory Data Analysis (EDA):**
-   - Queried data to understand hourly and daily order densities.
+   - Queried data to understand daily order densities.
-   - Created visualizations for order patterns, regional contributions, and product preferences.
+   - Created visualizations for order patterns and regional contributions.

 3. **Data Visualization:**
-   - Used heatmaps to display order densities by day of the week and hour.
+   - Used heatmaps to display order densities by day of the week.
    - Developed bar plots for analyzing top products and sales distributions.

 ---

 **Key Findings:**
-- **Peak Order Times:**
+- **Peak Order days:**
-  - The highest number of orders was placed on Sundays during the evening hours (6 PM - 9 PM).
+  - The highest number of orders was placed on Thursday followed by Monday and Tuesday in a week.
-  - Weekday orders showed consistent activity between 9 AM and 6 PM.

-- **Product Performance:**
-  - Identified top-selling categories, with significant sales contributions from apparel and home decor.

 - **Regional Contributions:**
   - Sales were strongest in metropolitan regions, particularly in Tier-1 cities.